ankane/s3tk/README.md

 **Note:** Objects will lose any custom ACL.

+## Credentials

+Credentials can be specified in `~/.aws/credentials` or with environment variables.

 ## IAM Policies

 Here are the policies needed for each command.
 Only include statements you need.